kamal66/flutter_weather_app/README.md

 ---

-## Features
+## Features 🌟

-### Home Screen
+### Home Screen 🏠
-- Current temperature in Celsius.
+- Current temperature in Celsius 🌡️.
-- Description of the atmosphere (e.g., Clear, Cloudy, Thunderstorm, etc.).
+- Description of the atmosphere (e.g., Clear, Cloudy, Thunderstorm, etc.) ☁️.
-- Sunrise and sunset timings.
+- Sunrise 🌅 and sunset 🌇 timings.
-- Humidity level.
+- Humidity level 💧.
-- Maximum and minimum temperatures for the day.
+- Maximum and minimum temperatures for the day 🌡️.

-### Weekly Forecast Screen
+### Weekly Forecast Screen 📅
-- Daily temperature for the next 7 days.
+- Daily temperature for the next 7 days 🌤️.
-- Atmospheric description for each day (e.g., Clear, Cloudy, Thunderstorm, etc.).
+- Atmospheric description for each day (e.g., Clear, Cloudy, Thunderstorm, etc.) 🌈.

 ---

-## Technologies Used
+## Technologies Used 🛠️

 - **Flutter**: For building a cross-platform mobile application.
 - **BLoC (Business Logic Component)**: For state management to separate business logic from UI.